deciduously/music/post.md

 ##### Cents

 The reason an octave is where the pattern restarts is that we're working in a tuning system called [equal temperment](https://en.wikipedia.org/wiki/Equal_temperament).
 This means any two adjacent notes in this system have the same ratio.
-There's a reason diatonic scales move up eight keys on a piano, or twelve semitones: the frequency ratio over an octave is 2:1.
-Middle C is C4, A5 is thwi

-To calculate the value needed in Hertz, we need a more precise way to describe an interval.
-A full octave has a frequency ratio of 2:1, meaning a note one octave higher has double the frequency of the lower.
-This results in an exponential curve if you were to graph frequencies as they grow.
-When working with such a curve there's often a corresponding logarithmic unit that turns that curve into a line.
-For musical intervals this unit called a [cent](https://en.wikipedia.org/wiki/Cent_(music)) to represent the ratio between two frequencies.
-We've already seen how each octave is divided into 12 semitones:
+In such a system, it's quite convenient to work in terms of octaves, an interval over which the frequency ration is 2:1.
+This is further divided into 12 semitones of 100 cents each - and we've seen semitones before.

 ```txt
 whole, whole, half, whole, whole, whole, half